 Tolerance to Heroin

-As your teenager increases their heroin dosage, the risk to their health also increases.
-Once their body has become used to the drug, decreasing the dosage or no longer using heroin will result in withdrawal symptoms.
+As your teenager increases their heroin dose, the risk to their health increases.
+Once their body is used to the drug, decreasing the dose or not using heroin will cause withdrawal symptoms.
 If enough time passes, your child will become physically dependent on heroin.
-The most common withdrawal symptoms include:
+The most common withdrawal symptoms are:

 • Restlessness